Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Upper semicontinuity of the uniform growth exponent for subadditive families

-Particular cases of the above result are contained in the works A.~Eden \cite{EdenLocalEstimates1990} (see Proposition 3.8 therein) and C.~Kawan, A.S.~Matveev and A.Yu.~Pogromsky \cite{KawanPogromsky2021} (see Corollary 8 therein), butbut they are proved using redundant properties.
-Namely, in \cite{EdenLocalEstimates1990} the proof is based on the existence of a maximizing point and in \cite{KawanPogromsky2021} it is used a variational description via adapted metrics.
-Our proof of Theorem \ref{TH: UpperSemiContSubadditive} shows that it is the elementary subadditivity that gives the upper semicontinuity.
+Particular cases of the above result appear in the works of Eden \cite[Proposition 3.8]{EdenLocalEstimates1990} and Kawan, Matveev, and Pogromsky \cite[Corollary 8]{KawanPogromsky2021}, but these are proved using redundant properties.
+Specifically, in \cite{EdenLocalEstimates1990}, the proof relies on the existence of a maximizing point, while in \cite{KawanPogromsky2021}, a variational description via adapted metrics is employed.
+Our proof demonstrates that it is the elementary subadditivity --- which, in the compact case, concerns only number families --- that yields the upper semicontinuity.

-Moreover, there are works in which there is a misunderstanding about the existence of upper semicontinuity.
-Here the inequality $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ and its preservation under small perturbations of $\Xi$ (robustness) being the linearization cocycle of $\vartheta$ in $\mathcal{Q}$ is of particular interest due to the generalized Bendixson criterion of R.A.~Smith \cite{Smith1986HD} and its extension in infinite dimensions given by M.Y.~Li and J.S.~Muldowney \cite{LiMuldowney1995LowBounds}.
-If conditions for such a criterion are robust, then variants of the $C^{1}$-Closing Lemma can be utilized to obtain the convergence of all trajectories to equilibria.
-In this direction, a good example is provided by Proposition 3.3 in \cite{LiMuldowney1996SIAMGlobStab}, where it is established a kind of upper semicontinuity under certain perturbations for the averaged exponent $\overline{\alpha}_{\mathfrak{n}}(\Xi)$ (see Remark \ref{REM: AveragedExponents}) in a particular metric $\mathfrak{n}$ on $\mathbb{H}^{\wedge 2}$.
-Although this is a formally different result, it is finally used to guarantee that the contraction condition $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ will be preserved under small perturbations.
-From Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim} we see that $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ is itself a robust condition and this does not require any additional information.
+Moreover, some works exhibit misunderstandings regarding the presence of upper semicontinuity.
+In these studies, the inequality $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ and its preservation under small perturbations of $\Xi$ (robustness), where \(\Xi\) is the derivative cocycle of $\vartheta$ in $\mathcal{Q}$, is of special interest due to the generalized Bendixson criterion of Smith \cite{Smith1986HD} and its extension to infinite dimensions proposed by Li and Muldowney \cite{LiMuldowney1995LowBounds}.
+If the conditions for such a criterion are robust, then variants of Pugh's closing lemma can be applied to establish the convergence of all trajectories to equilibria.
+A notable example in this direction is \cite[Proposition 3.3]{LiMuldowney1996SIAMGlobStab}, which establishes a form of upper semicontinuity of the averaged exponent $\bar{\alpha}_{\mathfrak{n}}(\Xi)$ (see Remark \ref{REM: AveragedExponents}) computed with respect to a particular metric $\mathfrak{n}$ on $\mathbb{H}^{\wedge 2}$.
+Although this result is formally different, it is ultimately used to ensure that the contraction condition $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ is preserved under small perturbations.
+From Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim}, we observe that $\lambda_{1}(\Xi) + \lambda_{2}(\Xi) < 0$ is itself a robust condition and does not require any additional assumptions.

-What is even more important is that the upper semicontinuity is implicitly reflected in upper estimates of the quantities from Corollary \ref{COR: UpperSemiContUniformLyapExpAndLyapDim} obtained in most of the works.
-It would be a rather strange circumstance if a quantity admitting relevant continuous upper bounds were not itself upper semicontinuous.